Anna Cramling: Chess career

 Cramling earned the Woman FIDE Master (WFM) title in 2018.
 She gained about another 200 points in early 2018 to reach her career-best rating of 2175 by virtue of good performances across four tournaments.
 She had an even score in the Challenger B competition in Gibraltar against opponents with an average rating of 2151 and followed up that result with a perfect score of 4/4 at the Elite Hotels Open in Sweden, during which she defeated two players with a rating of about 2200.
 During the Open Internacional Villa de Benasque in Spain in July 2018, Cramling again defeated Renier Castellanos Rodriguez, a Spanish International Master (IM) rated 2498.
 Towards the end of the year, she participated in both the girls under-20 division of the World Junior Championships and the girls under-16 division of the World Youth Championships.
 She again finished similar to her seeding of 57th in the former, coming in 54th place out of 98 competitors.
 In contrast, she underperformed in the youth championships and finished in 59th place out of 90 competitors compared to her seed of 30th, which led to her rating declining to below 2000.

 After that decline in rating in late 2018, Cramling was able to regain most of her lost rating points in 2019, reaching a year-high rating of 2164 in October.
 Her best tournament of the year was the European Youth Championships.
 As the 33rd seed in the under-18 girls' division, Cramling finished in 13th place with a score of 5 1/2/9, gaining 103 rating points.
 Her best victory in the tournament was against Govhar Beydullayeva, an Azerbaijani WFM rated 2307.

 2020s onward

 Since 2020, Cramling has played in few competitions, partly because of her becoming a streamer, and partly because of the COVID-19 pandemic, which limited the number of over-the-board tournaments in operation.
 In September 2022, Cramling represented Sweden (alongside her mother Pia) in the 2022 Chess Olympiad in Chennai, India, playing board 3 and competing in 10 of the 11 rounds, winning three games and drawing four.
 From 10 to 21 November 2023, Cramling played in the 2023 European Team Chess Championship as a member of the women's team from Sweden, which finished the tournament ranked 22 out of 32 entrants.
-As the highest-rated player on her team, she played board one, winning five games, drawing two, and losing two, for a total of six out of a possible nine points.
+As the highest-rated player on her team, she played board one, winning three games, drawing two, and losing three, for a total of four out of a possible eight points.